 Believing the Lies

 The truth is that God is for us.
-No One is more invested in our victory than the One who paid for it with His own blood.
+Because no One is more invested in our victory than the One who paid for it with His own blood.

-I confessed my fear.
+And so I confessed my fear.
 Fear that my pride would become a stench to God and He would regret ever trusting me with this ministry.
 God responded with such kindness.
-Opening my Bible to Joshua, I read three times, “Be strong and courageous.”
+As I opened my Bible to the book of Joshua, I read three times, “Be strong and courageous.”
 And “For the Lord your God will be with you wherever you go.”

 Be Strong and Courageous